Mirantis/k8s-AppController/README.md

 =============
 AppController is a pod that you can spawn in your Kubernetes cluster which will take care of your complex deployments for you.

+In ideal world of Kubernetes you don't need to care about dependencies.
+Unfortunately reality can be different: your applications most like will have some sort of dependencies and your components will require to be deployed in certain order.
+One of the examples is the database that needs to be installed before all other components can be launched.
+Best way is to refactor your apps in such a way so they do not fail when database connection is not yet available.
+For complex applications it can take a lot of time, blocking you from running your workloads on Kubernetes.
+AppController enables you to use Kubernetes for your complex applications out of hand.

+Despite managing complex dependencies and ordered execution, AppController is completely Kubernetes native, using k8s objects and features.
+This way once you refactor your applications to be full blown micro services, you don't need to change anything.
+Zero vendor lock-in.

+AppController team works closely with other Kubernetes projects to provide wide and seamless integrations.

 ## Basic concepts

 AppController uses three basic concepts: